The following information

 Without going through the security

-queue, you can access the gift shop on the left (south) side of the
+queue to enter the basilica, you can access the gift shop on the left (south) side of the

 Charlemagne Wing.
 There is also a book shop here, near the basilica